USDA-FSA/fsa-design-system/components/timeline/index.md

 custom_js: ["ga/ga-tracker.js", "ga/generic.js"]
 ---

 The purpose of a Timeline is to show the User a series of actions that have been taken over a period of time.
 It is a way to chronicle the who, what, when, where, and how of a process, and the `fsa-timeline` component allows for additional features for the User as well.
-As seen below, variations of the component actions allow the Developer to provide a way to create, update, and delete various actions within the timeline.
+As seen below, variants of the component actions allow the Developer to provide a way to create, update, and delete various actions within the timeline.

 The `fsa-timeline` component's structure enables flexible usage of other Design System components.
 For example, the featured demo below makes sample use of [Labels]({{ site.baseurl }}components/labels/), [Badge]({{ site.baseurl }}components/badges/), [Buttons]({{ site.baseurl }}components/buttons/), [Text Links]({{ site.baseurl }}components/links/), and several [CSS Utilities]({{ site.baseurl }}utilities/).